 Uploading and preparing your NDA is simple: You can upload an NDA for your company to use with just a few clicks.
+(You can also use this NDA template to create one.)
 When you share a link with One-Click NDA enabled, every document visitor must sign your NDA, even if someone new attempts to access your materials.

 Forget to require the NDA in DocSend?
 Don’t panic